Student Film Projects

 Info:

-Another 8mm film project is reported to have been made while Jim Morrison attended FSU, although the whereabouts of this film are unknown.
-It appears likely that Jim was involved with numerous film projects while attending FSU that no longer exist, or have yet to be identified by researchers.
-This 8mm film listed here supposedly features 'guys peeking around bushes' and other obscure scenes shots by Jim.
+Another 8mm film project is reported to have been made by Jim Morrison while attending FSU, although the whereabouts of this film are unknown.
+It appears likely that Jim was involved with multiple film projects while attending FSU that no longer exist, or have yet to be identified by researchers.
+The 8mm film listed here allegedly features 'guys peeking around bushes' and other obscure scenes shot by Jim.

 FIRST LOVE